!

 Download the app

-Enable Math Mode using the tray icon (near the clock)
+Enable Math Mode using the menu bar icon (top-right of your screen)

 Menu explained:

-• Math Mode ON/OFF adds the printed math layers while keeping normal typing unchanged.
+Math Mode ON/OFF enables the printed math layers while keeping normal typing unchanged.

-• Quit closes the app completely (the tray icon disappears).
+Quit closes the app completely.
 To use math shortcuts again, launch the app.

 Runs locally